7 myths about homelessness in Australia

 Myth 3 Being homeless is a choice.

 Domestic violence is one of the main reasons people seek help from a homeless service.
-Every week, thousands of women, often with children, escape abusive partners with nowhere to go and no other option.
+Every week, women across Australia, often with children, escape abusive partners with nowhere to go and no other option.
 Many other social, economic and health-related factors can also lead to homelessness.
 This can include shortage of affordable housing, financial problems, relationship issues, unemployment, illness or drug and alcohol problems.

 Myth 4 Homeless people just need to get a job.